CatboyDark/Eris/README.md

  - Manage Nicknames
  - Moderate Members
  - View Audit Log
-7. Navigate to "Bot" on the left.
+7. Navigate to "Bot" at the left.
 8. Under "Token", reset your token.

 ### Hypixel API